 - (11) Hedge Funds-Event-Driven.
 This investment type includes limited partnership interests in two (2) hedge funds that invest in companies through distressed credit and event-driven strategies.
 The methods used to estimate the fair value of hedge funds include the market approach and the income approach, each of which involve a significant degree of judgment.
 The indications of value derived from the methods used are evaluated and weighted, as appropriate, considering the reasonableness of the range of value indicated by the methods.
-The fair value of an investment is the point within the range that each of the investment funds' General Partner believes is most representative of fair value. - (12) Hedge Funds Global Macro.
-This investment strategy includes limited partnership interests in a single hedge fund that analyzes macroeconomic trends in order to arrive at an investment strategy that includes taking positions on the fixed-income, currency, and equity markets through either direct investments or futures and other derivative products.
-The methods used to estimate the fair value of hedge funds include the market approach and the income approach, each of which involve a significant degree of judgment.
-The indications of value derived from the methods used are evaluated and weighted, as appropriate, considering the reasonableness of the range of value indicated by the methods.
-The fair value of an investment is the point within the range that each of the investment funds' General Partner believes is most representative of fair value. - (13) Hedge Funds-Long/Short Credit.
+The fair value of an investment is the point within the range that each of the investment funds' General Partner believes is most representative of fair value. - Hedge Funds-Long/Short Credit.
 This investment is composed of limited partnership interests in three (3) hedge funds that utilize both hedged and directional investment strategies primarily in the leveraged issuer, distressed debt, and reorganized equity markets.
 The methods used to estimate the fair value of hedge funds include the market approach and the income approach, each of which involve a significant degree of judgment.
 The indications of value derived from the methods used are evaluated and weighted, as appropriate, considering the reasonableness of the range of value indicated by the methods.
 The fair value of an investment is the point within the range that each of the investment funds' General Partner believes is most representative of fair value.
 One fund has instituted a 25% investor-level gate, and if elected, full redemptions would be filled over four quarterly periods.
-These investments represent 5.31% of the Fund's total hedge fund portfolio. - (14) Hedge Funds-Multi-Strategy.
-This investment strategy includes limited partnership interests in four (4) hedge funds that pursue multiple strategies to diversify risks and reduce volatility.
+These investments represent 12.82% of the Fund's total hedge fund portfolio. - (13) Hedge Funds-Multi-Strategy.
+This investment strategy includes limited partnership interests in seven (7) hedge funds that pursue multiple strategies to diversify risks and reduce volatility.
 The methods used to estimate the fair value of hedge funds include the market approach and the income approach, each of which involve a significant degree of judgment.
 The indications of value derived from the methods used are evaluated and weighted, as appropriate, considering the reasonableness of the range of value indicated by the methods.
 The fair value of an investment is the point within the range that each of the investment funds' General Partners believes is most representative of fair value.

-The pooled Endowment Trust balance as of June 30, 2023, was \$1,114,349,906, which includes investments, cash deposited with the OST, and other investment receivables.
-A portion of these assets are held on behalf of Langston University in the amount of \$45,267,674.
+The pooled Endowment Trust balance as of June 30, 2024, was \$1,211,918,850, which includes investments, cash and cash equivalents deposited with the OST (including OK INVEST balances), and other investment receivables.
+A portion of these assets are held on behalf of Langston University in the amount of \$45,366,796.
 These funds have also been presented as an asset in the separate financial statements of Langston University.